deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18693/index.md

 ![](charts/charts_8_0.png "🔼 Figure 5: A comparison of the synthetic dataset generated by the raw instruct model, the model after QFT, the model after QPO, and the final dataset after applying reward filtering.
 The evaluation covers question solvability, difficulty, and instruction tuning effectiveness on Llama3-8B.")

-> 🔼 The chart compares the solvability, difficulty, and accuracy of a synthetic dataset generated using different stages of a question generation method, showing improvements at each stage.
+> 🔼 The chart compares the solvability, difficulty, and instruction tuning accuracy of a synthetic dataset generated through different stages of a question synthesis process.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: A comparison of the synthetic dataset generated by the raw instruct model, the model after QFT, the model after QPO, and the final dataset after applying reward filtering.
 The evaluation covers question solvability, difficulty, and instruction tuning effectiveness on Llama3-8B.